-Ellen J. Quinlan, PhD
+Ellen J. Quinlan, Ph.D.

 Projects

-Eco-evolutionary relationships among congeneric trees
+Eco-evolutionary relationships among Andean trees

 A key driver of the high tree diversity characteristic of tropical Andean forests is the packing of many closely related species across steep elevation gradients.
 My PhD work with Dr. Miles Silman and the Andes Biodiversity Ecosystem Research Group (ABERG) sought to understand how these lineages diversify and sort into their elevational niches, the degree to which species boundaries are maintained where they co-occur, and how demographic patterns change through time.
 Much of this work focused on disentangling these relationships among sympatric species in the genus Prunus (cherries).

 Quinlan, E.J., Pease, J.B., Sallo Bravo, J., Fuentes, A., Farfan-Rios, W. and Silman, M.R.
-Upslope diversification and gene flow among congeneric Andean trees.
-[In prep].
+Diversification and coexistence amid widespread and persistent gene flow in Andean Trees.
+Preprint availablehttps://doi.org/10.1101/2025.09.22.677938.

 Quinlan, E.J., Layman, C.A. and Silman, M.R.
 (2025).
-Climate-Mediated hybridisation and the future of Andean forests.
+Climate-mediated hybridisation and the future of Andean forests.
 J Biogeogr, 52(3). https://doi.org/10.1111/jbi.15113

 Conservation genomics of rare tropical trees